Skip to main content

 Executive Summary

 HelioDesk (fictional) is a mid-market B2B SaaS company facing rising support volume and increasing cost-to-serve.
 Leadership needed a safe, measurable path to embed intelligence into support workflows without degrading quality or creating ungoverned automation.
+This case study demonstrates all four pillars of the Enterprise Intelligence Architecture applied to a single workflow.

 The Problem